JGiubardo/Looper/WindowsInstructions.md

   ```

 ## mpg123
- To install the library on Windows use the mpg123 downloads page: https://www.mpg123.de/download.shtml
+ To install the library on Windows use the included dll.
+Find `libmpg123-0.dll` included in this download, and copy it.

- In the section marked `Win32 and Win64 Binaries` follow the link to compiled binaries marked as **for 64 bit**.
- Download the version that is in the form of `mpg123-[VERSION]-x86-64.zip`.
-Extract the zip and select `libmpg123-0.dll`
- copy this file.
-In Windows File Explorer navigate to `C:\Windows` and paste this file into the folder.
+   In Windows File Explorer navigate to `C:\Windows` and paste this file into the folder (or any other folder .

 ## Using the program
  Double clicking `main_loop.py` will cause it to run on every mp3 in the folder.
 From command prompt it can run on